MP intimidation: Kwasi Kwarteng questions school funding threat claim

 Mr Wakeford told BBC North West Tonight: "This is a town that's not had a high school for the best part of 10 years and how would you feel with holding back the regeneration of a town for a vote?"

-Asked about the allegation, Mr Kwarteng said he had "never heard of anything like this" since becoming an MP but if it had happened it would be "very seriously regarded" by the government.
+Asked about the allegation, Business Secretary Mr Kwarteng said he had "never heard of anything like this" since becoming an MP but if it had happened it would be "very seriously regarded" by the government.

 He added that is not "how parliamentary democracy should be conducted".